davegill/wrf-coop/README.md

 firsttry: digest: sha256:5ee88699d04e2867ff1bc2c437f604426483968608d6bab031ff721a1c037892 size: 6192
 ```

+### Build the second image
-Then we build the second image, much shorter time, thank you very much.
+The second image is requires a much shorter time to build, thank you very much.
 ```
 > cp Dockerfile-second_part Dockerfile
 > docker build -t wrftest .
 ```

+### With the second image, build three containers
 We do a few of these containers: real, nmm, chem.
 These are a few seconds each.
 ```
 > docker run -d -t --name test_001 wrftest